ftclausen/Resume/resume.txt

 ## What I Can Offer

-I offer my skills and experience to help the organisation or client I am working for achieve consistent systems, high availability and security.
-I enjoy working at the intersection of Development and Operations; helping each department understand the needs of the other and, at a technical level, creating tools and processes to make it all actually work.
+I can work well at the intersection of Development and Operations; helping each department understand the needs of the other and, at a technical level, creating tools and processes to make it all actually work.

 ## Proficiency Summary